 This is an article originally for G2Crowd by Gryphon Networks.
-Read the original here for accurate sales data.
+Read the original here.

 When it comes to data, if you can’t measure it, you can’t improve upon it.

 This is why a tool that provides accurate sales data can be a game-changer for managers.
 The rapid turnover of sales managers is known to anyone in the sales space.
 A management role requires consistently hitting benchmarks, upping standards, and is often met with intense scrutiny.

 To alleviate these pressures, a sales tool serves to provide management with easy-to-access, 100% accurate information to make data-driven decisions.
 With this type of tool, the job of a manager only becomes easier and more informed.

 Sales today is more and more tech-driven; without a top-of-the-line tool to enhance your processes, it is likely that your team is prone to fall behind the competition.
 So why delay in adopting a performance tool?

 These tools serve to provide sales management with fully accurate data, allowing for greater visibility into the daily activities of reps, more informed coaching and training initiatives, and higher performance standards to drive quota and revenue goals.